deNBI/unix-course/README.md

 solution if necessary.

 This tutorial is part of the [3rd de.NBI Cloud User Meeting (CLUM) 2020](https://cloud.denbi.de/3rd-de-nbi-cloud-user-meeting/).
-The first two section (01 and 02) describes how to access the CLUM 2020 environment for this tutorial.
-As minimum requirement you just need a browser and an active elixir account.
+The first two sections (01 and 02) describe how to access the CLUM 2020 environment for this tutorial.
+Participants need a web browser and an active ELIXIR account.

 ### 01 - Accessing the Distance Learning Platform

+When accessing a Unix system running as a virtual machine in the cloud one would normally log into it via SSH and would be getting presented with a terminal.
+For the sake of this tutorial the access route to the terminal is via web browser.
-Each participant gets access to a prepared virtual machine running the Web IDE Theia.
-Theia-IDE provides a (simplified) file manager, an editor and a terminal.
+Every participant has access to a prepared virtual machine running a web-based development environment called Theia IDE.

-#### Get your credentials
+#### Getting your credentials
 Go to [http://cloud.denbi.de/vault/]().
 Elixir-AAI (SSO) is used to authenticate you against this service.

 ToDo -> add

-#### Access Theia-IDE
+#### Accessing Theia IDE

-Go to the de.NBI Cloud powered [Distance Learning Platform](https://dl.bi.denbi.de/login_clum2020) for the Cloud User Meeting 2020 and login with your credentials.
+Please open the de.NBI Cloud powered [Distance Learning Platform](https://dl.bi.denbi.de/login_clum2020) for the Cloud User Meeting 2020 and log in with your credentials.

-After a successfull login the Theia-IDE screen appears.
-The IDE is normally divided into 3 sections.
+After successful login the Theia IDE screen appears.
+The screen is usually divided into 3 sections:

-On left there is an file browser, on upper right - normally the main window - there is the place for teh editor pane and on lower right one or more terminal panes are supported.
-For the current tuto
+Editor pane in the center, file browser on the left, terminal at the bottom.
+This tutorial will primarily focus on the use of the terminal.

 ### 02 - Opening a terminal window